 Not only does leverage amplify your losses, but it also amplifies your transaction costs.
 The associated transaction costs of using high leverage can gradually drain your capital.

 Let’s say you have deposited 500 USDT in your Binance Futures wallet.
 You decided to open a 100x leverage position with your 500 USDT deposit, giving you a total exposure of 50,000 USDT (500 x 100).
 Considering the standard taker fee of 0.04%, the cost to open this position will be 20 USDT — that is 4% of your account!

 With one trade and the market not even moving yet, you already have to account for 4% in calculating your overall P&L. Therefore, your account balance shrinks if your position goes wrong, thereby increasing your effective leverage.
 Furthermore, when trading perpetual contracts, you would incur funding fees that are charged every eight hours.
 Assuming a low funding fee of 0.01% (or 0.04% daily), this would translate to an additional 20 USDT daily deduction from your account balance.

 Therefore, traders must consider the associated cost of using high leverage as it may have a profound impact on your account over time: the higher your leverage, the higher your transaction cost as a percentage of your trading capital.

 This demonstrates how excessive leverage distorts the likelihood of your trade being successful.
-This distortion is caused by the interaction of leverage and transaction costs (commissions and funding).
+This distortion is caused by the interaction of leverage and transaction costs, such as commissions and funding.
 In other words, high transaction costs as a percentage of your trading capital can shift the odds against you.

 If your margin is smaller than 100x of your position’s market value, your chances of losing start to rise extremely quickly.
 This is because expenses chip away at your margin capital, resulting in a greater likelihood of liquidation.